Working as a Location Manager

 Displays a pie chart that shows the duration of each visit in the location during the specified period.
 The average dwell time is displayed in the center of the pie chart.
 This section also shows the number of visits for various dwell time ranges.
 For example, the count for <5 MINS represents the number of visits that spent less than 5 min.

-Number of Visits- Unique Users
+Average Number of Visits- Unique Users

 Displays a pie chart that shows the number of visits made by each unique customer in the location during the specified period.
 The average number of visit by a unique customer is displayed in the center of the pie chart.
 This section also shows the number of visits for various visit ranges.
-For example, the count for 1 VISIT represents the number of unique customers who have visited the location only once during the specified time period.
+For example, the count for 1 VISITS represents the number of unique customers who have visited the location only once during the specified time period.

 Captive Portal Engagement